-Visit http://kmj.kust.edu.pk and REGISTER yourself as AUTHOR on USER HOME page under the heading of KUST MEDICAL JOURNAL.
+Visit http://kmj.kust.edu.pk and REGISTER yourself as AUTHOR by filling a form.
+Log in with your username and password.
+Click on AUTHOR on USER HOME page under the heading of KUST MEDICAL JOURNAL.
 Click NEW SUBMISSION and follow the following 5 steps of manuscript submission as per online instructions.